 Granted a variance to allow an addition on Grace Street, across from the Community Garden: The owner of the house at 1209 Grace Street was granted a 1-foot variance to allow an addition on the back of her house.
 The left side already protrudes 10 inches into the lot line setback on that side.
 The builder explained that the hardship supporting the variance was being able to extend the left side of the house straight back, with no inset towards the rear.
 (He does plan an inset on the right side, which is less visible from the street.)
 In response to questions from the board, he explained that the roof line of the house would remain unchanged.
 The request was therefore approved.

 Granted a variance for an addition on Somerset: An architect representing the owners of 1538 Somerset Drive requested a 2-foot left setback variance to allow a master bathroom addition on the left rear of the house.
-The hardship justifying the exemption was the pie shape of the lot and the fact that fire safety code requires a 3-foot escape window in the master bedroom, which necessitated more space.
+The hardship justifying the exemption was the triangular shape of the lot and the fact that fire safety code requires a 3-foot escape window in the master bedroom, which necessitated more space.
 The architect plans no changes to the roof line on that side of the house, but does intend to make some additions to the right side of the house (requiring no variance).
 The variance request was granted unanimously, based on the submitted drawings.

 On a split vote, granted lot size variances for a new house on Oxmoor: